okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/UserApi.md

 # **RevokeTokenForUserAndClient**
 > void RevokeTokenForUserAndClient (string userId, string clientId, string tokenId)

-Revoke Token for User and Client
+Revoke a Token for a Client

 Revokes the specified refresh token.